 1. Puerto Princesa Underground River

-Puerto Princesa Underground River has a total length of 24km but, only 4.2km of it is navigable by a small boat.
-If you feel adventurous enough you can actually apply for a special permit to reach 8.2km of it, but it is so narrow you can only pass by swimming between the rocky walls.
+Puerto Princesa Underground River has a total length of 24km.
+But, only 4.2km of it is navigable by a small boat.
+If you feel adventurous enough you can actually apply for a special permit to reach 8.2km of it.
+The passage is so narrow you can only pass by swimming between the rocky walls.

-Once inside, the caves are home to a complex eco-system and in 2010 a second floor was discovered by a group of environmentalists.
+Once inside, the caves are home to a complex eco-system.
+In 2010 a second floor was discovered by a group of environmentalists.
 Apart from this, other discoveries include one of the largest cave rooms in the world, more river channels, and rock formations.

 2. Island hopping in Honda Bay